Inspiring connection to self and others…

-Ashtanga yoga is a dynamic form of yoga which develops strength, concentration, and flexibility.
+Ashtanga Ashtanga yoga is a dynamic practice which develops strength, concentration, and flexibility.
 With a focus on breath awareness, postures (asanas) flow smoothly from one to the next, building internal and external heat.
 By synchronising the breath with progressive poses, Ashtanga increases circulation, creates a light and strong body and calms the mind.

-The strongest class on our schedule, a regular practice is required before joining us for this one
+A regular practice is required before joining us for this one.